bartosz-ziolkowski/declare-repo/README.md

 ## Acknowledgments

 This project was developed as part of a Master's thesis at the Section for Software Systems Engineering, Department of Applied Mathematics and Computer Science, at the Technical University of Denmark (DTU).

+**Project Supervisors:**
+- **Andrey Rivkin** - Assistant Professor (Tenure track), Section for Software Systems Engineering, Department of Applied Mathematics and Computer Science, Technical University of Denmark
+- **Ekkart Kindler** - Associate Professor, Section for Software Systems Engineering, Department of Applied Mathematics and Computer Science, Technical University of Denmark

+Their invaluable guidance, thoughtful feedback, and dedicated support during weekly meetings were instrumental in shaping this research and ensuring its successful completion.